How to sign and execute a last will and testament

 Time needed: 10 minutes.

 Until you sign a paper copy of your will in front of witnesses (also known as “executing the will”) it isn’t legally binding.
 Signing the will in front of witnesses does the following : (a) it shows that you intended this version of the will to be the official one; (b) it reduces fraud: someone can’t just forge your signature – your witnesses need to see you do it; and (c) it complies with all of the legal requirements set out in law.
+See the example signature section at the bottom of this page for more info.

 - Print the will